gogorichie/tf-playground/singlevm/readme.md

-# Terraform Create A Azure Environment:
+# Terraform Create A Single Azure VM Within Existing Network:

 # Goal:

-Teaching the basic of how to layout a easy to understand terraform based network design.
-In this example we will be deploying a full network which is common in greenfield deployments.
+Teaching the basics of how to add a resource to an existing network using the data type to refer to an existing resource.
+In this example we will be deploying a VM which is common in brownfield migrations.

 # Resource Plan:

 This Terraform plan will provision the following resources listed below:

-**todo**
+* VM
+* NIC
+* Shutdown Schedule

 # Deployment Instructions: